Summer!

 The best time is in late July or the first of August, so the

-grub killer is there for the early stages of development of the
+grub killer is there for the early stages of development of the various

-treatment ends its feeding.
+ends its feeding.

 Diazinon has been widely used but Merit, more recently